Types of Pet Damage to Area Rugs

-In this article, we’ll explore common types of pet damage, how to prevent it, repair options, and when to seek professional help.
-So why wait let's get going with the discussion!
+In this article, we’ll explore common types of pet damage, how to prevent it, repair and when to seek professional help.
+Call or contact us online for any questions or assistance for pet-related rug cleaning or damage.

-Common types of pet damage you might encounter from day to day are:
+Common types of pet damage to rugs you might encounter daily include:

 Dander, Saliva, and Fur

-Pet dander, saliva, and fur can accumulate in various areas of your home along with furniture carpet and rugs.
-This contributes to allergies and causes wear and tear on fabrics, carpets, and upholstery.
-Over time, this can lead to discoloration and the breakdown of material fibers as well.
+Pet dander, saliva, and fur can accumulate in various areas of your home.
+This contributes to allergies and causes wear and tear on the rug.
+Over time, this can lead to discoloration of the rug.

 Dirt and Debris

 Pets who enjoy outdoor activities often bring dirt, leaves, and debris into the home.
-This buildup can stain carpets, rugs, and upholstery and can be difficult to clean.
+This buildup can stain rugs and can be difficult to clean.
 Keeping your pet’s paws clean after outdoor activities can help mitigate this.

 Pet Potty Accidents